llm-edge/hal-9100/examples/README.md

 5. **Create Run**: We create a run, which is an instance of the assistant performing its task.

 6. **Get Run**: We retrieve the run to check its status.
-If the run requires action (like fetching the weather), we handle that.
+The run will require an action through function calling.
+We run our function given the input provided by the assistant.

-7. **Submit Tool Outputs**: If the run required action, we fetch the weather and submit the output back to the run.
+7. **Submit Tool Outputs**: Once we fetched the weather, we submit the output to the assistant.

 8. **Get Messages**: Finally, we retrieve all messages in the thread.
 This includes the user's original question and the assistant's response.
+The LLM is able to answer the question by using the precise context provided by the function call.

 This script demonstrates how to use the Open Source Assistants API to create an interactive assistant that can answer questions using function calls.